BadMMStar/Java5_String/README.md

 # Java5_String
-Counting a repeating character in a sentence
+Counting a repeating character in a sentence.
 Use String & StringBuffer